 Perhaps game theory can help us explain this disconnect.
-The bulls don’t want to look stupid.
-Having been right for a number of years, they seemingly fear making optimistic pronunciations that get them tagged right at the top.
+The bulls don't want to look stupid.
+Having been right for a number of years, they seem to fear making optimistic pronunciations that get them tagged right at the top.
 The bears, meanwhile, having been wrong for this entire rally, have nothing to lose by doubling down on their past wrong predictions.
 If you have missed triple-digit gains, what does missing another 20 percent or 30 percent matter?

 Five years into a rally in which markets are up more than 175 percent should cause both sides to reconsider.
 Some money managers are doing this already.
 As I noted yesterday, a rotation is underway.
 The wilder, hot names have been sold aggressively, and the old techs -- Qualcomm Inc., Microsoft Corp., Intel Corp., Cisco Systems Inc., Oracle Corp. -- are doing relatively well.
 The newer names -- Tesla Motors Inc., Netflix Inc., Facebook Inc., Twitter Inc., LinkedIn Corp., SolarCity Corp. -- have all been punished for their high price-earnings ratios and lack of dividends.

 If you have been long during most of this bull market, you may want to consider rebalancing your portfolio to reflect the profits in the equities with the biggest gains.
 If your tech holdings have gotten shellacked, consider owning a mix of both the high fliers along with the more conservatively priced equities.

 What if you missed the move up?
 Retail investors should reassess based on a few well-defined principles that I have described at length in the past.